 That doesn’t mean conservative investments are entirely risk-free.
 There may still be some risk involved, depending on the investments you choose.
 And it’s also important to remember that investing conservatively could make it more difficult to maintain your purchasing power if inflation outpaces returns.

 There’s no one-size-fits-all solution for determining which investments to choose for a conservative portfolio.
 Individual goals and risk tolerance must be considered.
 So what is the most conservative way to invest money?
 And what should a conservative investor invest in?
-Here are some potential options for low-risk investing in 2022.
+Here are some potential options for low-risk investing.

 A bond is a type of debt.
 Investors buy bonds from the bond issuer.
 The bond issuer pays interest back to investors in exchange for the use of their capital.